Timmylin123/starter-hugo-academic/content/publication/ice-breaking-technology/index.md

   technology-enabled conversation facilitators can be useful in breaking the ice between strangers, ultimately helping them develop closer connections through face-to-face conversations and thereby enhance their overall well-being.

+summary:
+  We found that the humanoid robot facilitator was able to elicit the greatest compliance with the deep conversation questions.
+Additionally, participants in conversations facilitated by either the humanoid robot or the computer screen reported greater happiness and connection to their conversation partner than those in conversations facilitated by a poster.
+These results suggest that technology-enabled conversation facilitators can be useful in breaking the ice between strangers.

 draft: false
 featured: false
 image: